OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/text-analysis.md

 ![](images/text-analysis-image12.png)

 The **SpellCheck** Block has server-side logic to analyze text and retrieve suggestions for the detected errors.
-It also has client-side logic that highlights and enables end-users to choose what they want to do with the error.
+It also has client-side logic that highlights and enables end users to choose what they want to do with the error.

-The end-user can either select a suggestion or ignore the given suggestions.
-In case of a repeated error, if the end-user ignores the suggestion, the word will no longer be highlighted.
+The end user can either select a suggestion or ignore the given suggestions.
+In case of a repeated error, if the end user ignores the suggestion, the word will no longer be highlighted.

 ![](images/text-analysis-gif1.gif)